rolandougalde/slate/source/index.html.md

 # Linux CLI Reference

-Hello, this site was built thinking about needs of IT Infrastructure proffesionals who needs a day by day tool, that helps to get the job done insted of start looking on for poor customized solutions.
+Hello, this site was built thinking about needs of IT Infrastructure proffesionals who needs a day by day tool, that helps to get the job done insted of start looking for poor customized solutions.

 The code is an important part of DevOps team nowadays, you can pick commands to use directly on the console or to build custom automation scripts.